Plutonomicon/plutarch-plutus/docs/GUIDE.md

 If you don't want to use either, you can simply use `hrecField`.
 In fact, `ctx.purpose` above just translates to `hrecField @"purpose" ctx`.
 Nothing magical there!

 #### Implementing PIsDataRepr and friends
-Implement these is rather simple with generic deriving + `PIsDataReprInstances`.
+Implementing these is rather simple with generic deriving + `PIsDataReprInstances`.
 All you need is a well formed type using `PDataRecord`.
-For example, suppose you wanted to implement `PIsDataRepr` the Plutarch version of this Haskell type-
+For example, suppose you wanted to implement `PIsDataRepr` for the Plutarch version of this Haskell type-
 ```hs
 data Vehicle
   = FourWheeler Integer Integer Integer Integer